Nutlope/pdftochat/README.md

 ## Todos v1

-- [ ] Stream data back using the Vercel AI SDK
+- [ ] Stream data back using the Vercel AI SDK – look it over with Langchain guy
+- [ ] Move away from that APAC region on pinecone, upgrade acc
 - [ ] Add loading UI for ingesting data
-- [ ] Move away from that APAC region on pinecone, upgrade acc
 - [ ] Implement the landing page UI
 - [ ] Implement design changes on pdf page + fix responsiveness
 - [ ] Add SEO metadata in layout.tsx